Gas Leaf Blower Ban in US States and Cities

 Washington, DC/ District of Columbia

-• District of Columbia: The Leaf Blower Regulation Amendment Act of 2018 prohibits the use of gasoline-powered leaf blowers.
+• District of Columbia: The Leaf Blower Regulation Amendment Act 2018 prohibits using gasoline-powered leaf blowers.

 West Virginia